scratchdata/website/blog/posts/sync-data-with-customers-warehouse/index.md

 ---

-Stripe has an enterprise [feature](https://stripe.com/data-pipeline) where they will, for the low low price of $0.03 per transaction, copy your financial data from your hard-earned sales in your own database.
+Stripe has an enterprise [feature](https://stripe.com/data-pipeline) where they will, for the low, low price of $0.03 per transaction, copy your financial data from your hard-earned sales in your own database.
 Otherwise you have to figure out how to do it yourself from their dashbaord.

-Enterprises are willing to pay for this because they already have a dashboard that has all their other business numbers and would rather pay an engineer to write LookML rather than give a lowly marketing manager access to Stripe.
+Enterprises are willing to pay for this because they already have a dashboard that has all their other business numbers and would rather pay an engineer to write LookML rather than give a anyones a Stripe login.

 What if you could also sell this to your enterprise customers?
 Now you can.
 **Scratch Data lets you connect to your customers' data warehouse.**